pgrady1322/scRN_AI/README.md

 ---

-## 📊 Workflow Overview
+## Workflow Overview

-This workflow automates end-to-end single-cell data processing — from initial QC and normalization to pseudotime and multi-species comparison.
+This workflow automates end-to-end single-cell data processing — from initial QC and normalization to pseudotime and multi-tissue comparison.

 ```
  ┌────────────────────────┐